HomeAfrican SafarisAfrican Safari Guide

 South Luangwa

 Where is it?
-This park is located in southwestern Zambia, in the valley of the Luangwa River, and is known to locals simply as “the South Park”.
+This park is in southwestern Zambia, in the valley of the Luangwa River, and is referred to by locals as simply “the South Park”.

 Highlights of the park:

-When to visit: Most of the lodges and camps only operate seasonally and the ideal time to visit is during the drier months of June through to September.
+When to visit: Most of the lodges and camps only operate seasonally, so the ideal time to visit is during the drier months of June through to September.

 Kafue National Park